kjmikkel/PoE2Mods/SmarterUnpause/Readme.txt

 Steam Achievements might be disabled by using this (but I am not sure), but you will still be able to earn Berath's Blessings points and GOG achievements.

 :: INSTALLATION ::
-Unzip the Mods folder and stick it in the ...\Pillars of Eternity II Deadfire\ directory.
+Unzip the Mods folder and put it in the ...\Pillars of Eternity II Deadfire\ directory.

 ::  CREDITS ::
 This is a lightly modified version of the PoE1 mod fo the same name by veyn (which can be found here https://www.nexusmods.com/pillarsofeternity/mods/185).